jaypipes/ghw/README.md

   the structs returned by various library functions should have consistent attribute and method names.

+## Inspecting != Monitoring

+`ghw` is a tool for gathering information about your hardware's **capacity** and **capabilities**.

+It is important to point out that `ghw` does **NOT** report information that is temporary or variable.
+It is **NOT** a system monitor nor is it an appropriate tool for gathering data points for metrics that change over time.
+If you are looking for a system that tracks usage of CPU, memory, network I/O or disk I/O, there are plenty of great open source tools that do this!
+Check out the [Prometheus project](https://prometheus.io/) for a great example.

 ## Usage

 You can use the functions in `ghw` to determine various hardware-related